nodexeus/blockvisor/babel_api/rhai_plugin_guide.md

 Background job is a way to asynchronously run long-running tasks.
 Currently, two types of tasks are supported:
 1. `run_sh` - arbitrary long-running shell script.
-2. `fetch_blockchain` - download archived blockchain data, to speedup init process.
+2. `download` - download data (e.g. previously archived blockchain data, to speedup init process).
 In particular, it can be used to define blockchain entrypoint(s) i.e. background process(es) that are automatically started with the node.